Child Pose (Balasana): 8 ultimate benefits

 - Helpful for people having disturbed sleep, anxiety, and insomnia.

-Child Pose steps
+How to do Child Pose

 - Sit in Vajrasana on the floor, where your knees are bend and your buttocks rest on the heels.